yazgazan/YSh/Doc/basics/buffers.md

 # Buffers

 Buffers can be used as temporary files, except that no files are created.
-Buffers can be verry memory consuming, it should be used with greate care.
+Buffers can be very memory consuming, it should be used with greate care.

 ## Creation